backstage/backstage/docs/local-dev/cli-build-system.md

 Perhaps the most notable part about the TypeScript setup in Backstage projects is that the entire project is one big compilation unit.
-This is due to performance optimization as well as easy of use, since breaking projects down into smaller pieces has proven to both lead to a more complicated setup, as well as type checking of the entire project being an order of magnitude slower.
+This is due to performance optimization as well as ease of use, since breaking projects down into smaller pieces has proven to both lead to a more complicated setup, as well as type checking of the entire project being an order of magnitude slower.
 In order to make this setup work, the entrypoint of each package needs to point to